 - Feelings of dizziness

 - Concentration problems

 Sometimes, withdrawal can cause people to become nauseated.
 People may suffer from vomiting and discomfort in the stomach.

 Delusional thinking and hallucinations are some of the common symptoms of withdrawal as well.
 Some individuals may struggle to focus and concentrate as they are withdrawing from benzo use.

 In addition to these symptoms, people may begin to experience very intense and even dangerous effects of withdrawal.
 In some cases, individuals may pass out and become unresponsive.
 Seizures and coma can also come about as a result of benzo withdrawal.

 Since withdrawal can be very serious, it’s important to detox with the help of a professional treatment program.

 Benzo Detox and Treatment at Sana Lake

-Here at Sana Lake Recovery Center, we are dedicated to helping our patients find peace and freedom from addiction.
+Here at Sana Lake Recovery Center, we are dedicated to helping our members find peace and freedom from addiction.
 If you are suffering from a benzo addiction, let us help you to safely detox and recover from this substance.